ybdarrenwang/SocialNetworkSearchEngine/README.md

 ####`Auto-complete`

 While entering either keyword or a friend's ID, this program also support auto-complete.
-For keyword the program will search and iterate through your most recent 100 queries stored in the file "queryHistory.log" in current folder; and for friend's ID the program will search and iterate through your friend lis stored in the file "FriendsList" in current folder.
+For keyword the program will search and iterate through your most recent 100 queries stored in the file `./log/history.log`; and for friend's ID the program will search and iterate through your friend lis stored in the file `./log/friends.list`.

 Yet for now this function is normal only for English words.
 There may be some unexpected error if you try to auto-complete non-English words.